 Plastic items can take over one THOUSAND years to decompose.
-Learn why we recycle, where it happens, how it happens, what materials are easiest to recycle, how much energy it can save and much more
+Learn why we recycle, where it happens, how it happens, what materials are easiest to recycle, how much energy it can same and much more!

-Climate zones are areas with distinct climates.
-These climates have a tremendous affect on the plants that grow, weather, and animals that live in the area.
-Experience the different climate zones without leaving North Carolina with interactive experiments and activities.
+Climate Zones are areas with distinct climates.
+These climates have a tremendous affect on the plants that grow, wheat, and animals that live in the area.
+Experience the different climate zones without leaving North Carolina.

 $15 per day